 The District's policy regarding the allocation of the plan's invested assets is established and may be amended by District management.
 The primary objective is to maximize total Plan return, subject to the risk and quality constraints set forth in the investment guidelines.
-The investment objective the District has selected is the Strategy 1 Plan, which has a dual goal to seek moderate growth of income and principal.
-The asset allocation ranges for this objective as of June 30, 2018, are listed below:
+The investment objective the District has selected is the Strategy 3 Plan, which has a goal to seek returns that reflect the broad investment performance of financial markets through capital appreciation and investment income.
+The asset allocation ranges for this objective as of June 30, 2019, are listed below: